NineLEL/nuttyb/README.md

-# 🦖 Collective NuttyB Raptors
+# 🦖 Collective NuttyB

-A comprehensive modification for Beyond All Reason's Raptor Defense mode, featuring extensive balance changes, new units, and enhanced gameplay mechanics.
+Collective NuttyB is a mod for BAR Raptors and Scavengers on steroids!

 ## 📚 Documentation

-- **[Wiki](https://github.com/BAR-NuttyB-collective/NuttyB-Raptors/wiki)** - Complete guides and documentation
+- **[Wiki](https://github.com/BAR-NuttyB-collective/NuttyB/wiki)** - Complete guides and documentation
 - **[Changelog](CHANGELOG.md)** - Detailed version history with author attributions

 ## 🎮 Quick Start for Players